 A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: The Bookmarks, Headings, and Title all failed using the accessibility checker.
-Tagged PDF passed.
+Fail Additional Information: The tagged PDF, Headings, and Title all failed using the accessbiility checker.
+Bookmarks passed.
 B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
 Fail Additional Information: There were no list structural markups.
-The Bookmarks, Headings, and Title all failed using the accessibility checker.
-Tagged PDF passed.
+The Tagged PDF, Headings, and Title all failed using the accessbiility checker.
+Bookmarks passed.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
 Fail Additional Information: There was none found.
-The Bookmarks, Headings, and Title all failed using the accessibility checker.
-Tagged PDF passed.
+The Tagged PDF, Headings, and Title all failed using the accessibility checker.
+Bookmarks passed.